1. Home

 Our expert panel reviews all content.
 Learn more about our editorial standards and how we operate.

-• Get cover for up to 18 months
+• Get cover for trips lasting up to 18 months

 What is long stay travel insurance?

-Long stay travel insurance usually covers you for a single trip lasting between 1 and 18 months.
-Policies can cover you for a long holiday to a single destination, or for a trip with multiple stops.
+Long-stay travel insurance covers trips lasting between 1 and 18 months.
+Policies can cover you for a long stay in a single destination, or for a trip with multiple stops.

-So, whether you're planning a backpacking adventure and need travel insurance for 6 months, or you want to spend winter in the sun, a long stay travel insurance policy should provide the protection you need.
+So, whether you're planning a backpacking trip and need travel insurance for 6 months, or you want to spend winter in the sun, a long-stay travel insurance policy should provide the cover you need.

 Tick